palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

   - Normalize levels
 - Xtransceiver being required to see certain story sequences (with some of them giving items)
   - Also, dynamic Xtransceiver item that automatically adds the correctly gendered version to the game
+- Running shoes as an item, making mom cutscene on route 2 a check

 ## Big update #1 (Stats update, name WIP, required for core)